joshajohnson/Hub16/Documents/keyboard-assembly.md

 # Assembly Instructions

-Hub16 comes with two case options: acrylic and barebones, and can also be assembled without any case at all.
-The hardware required and mechanical assembly is slightly different for each, so pick whatever guide suits!
+Hub16 comes with two case options: acrylic and barebones, and the hardware required and mechanical assembly is slightly different for each, so before starting ensure you have all of the required hardware.

-### Note: Assembly instructions will be completed once I get more enclosures - ETA second half of January 2020

 ## Acrylic Case
 ### Parts Required